pushkar100/notes-clean-code-architecture/20-modular-patterns.md

 };
 ```

+The "base" class will always be a mixin.
+Therefore, its methods can always be overriden by our child class.

 **When should we use a constructor or a class pattern?**

 - Is the concept expressible as a noun (ex: people, place, or thing)?